 After exploring the hillside tea plantations, head back to the south of the country and Yala National Park.
 This luxurious forest is home to the highest density of leopard anywhere in the world.
 Spend two nights here, enjoying your first family game drive in this unique landscape soon after your arrival.
 Make sure your camera is charged.

 Wrenching the kids out of bed for a game drive at dawn will be totally worth it when you see how much of the wildlife is awake.
 Come afternoon, another game drive around the arid landscape of the national park provides your best chance of glimpsing the magnificent leopard.
-In the evening, you’ll receive a thrilling talk from a researcher on this fascinating but elusive mammal.
+In the evening, you’ll receive a fascinating talk from a researcher and hear more facts about this elusive mammal.

-With a leopard sighting hopefully under your travel belt you’ll head west to the impressive Galle Fort, a UNESCO World Heritage Site.
-Spend three days relaxing at The Fortress hotel.
-There’s plenty to keep both adults and children entertained in this lovely beachside resort.
-Visiting the nearby turtle hatchery and, of course, the historic fort itself.
-Otherwise, simply relax on the beach and enjoy the pool with a cocktail or two.
+With a leopard sighting hopefully under your travel belt, you’ll head west to the impressive Galle Fort, a UNESCO World Heritage Site.
+There’s plenty to keep both adults and children entertained in this area, including a nearby turtle hatchery and, of course, the historic fort itself.
+Otherwise, simply relax on the beach and enjoy a cocktail or two.